textpattern/textpattern.github.io/administration/preferences-panel.md

 A travel-centric website, for example, might be:

-Around The World In 80 Stays
+Around The World In 80 Days
 {:.example}

 And a coffee shop website might be